Why Your Corporate Communication Is Getting Ignored. How to Avoid Content Purgatory.

 4/ Practice Empathy

-- but what if the majority of their customer don't have hammertoes and instead want shoes they can wear all day that don't make their feet wide?
+- but what if the majority of their customer don't have hammertoes and instead want shoes they can wear all day that don't make their feet hurt?

 Use the Zoom Out and Zoom In technique.